WorklifeBarometer/API/Documentation/advanced.md

 ### Test Environment

-Test Environment (also called *UAT*) is used to test new features and resets once a day, meening any and all changes made to the system are overwriten by the data used in production.
+Test Environment (also called *UAT*) is used to test new features and resets once a day, meaning any and all changes made to the system are overwritten by the data used in production.

 ### Batch limit